Cravvley/SupportProductsEvaluation/README.md

-Application written in .net core for bachalors degree for support products evaluation.
+Application written in .net core for support products evaluation and products comparison.